 They transformed the shelter into a Transitional Housing and Education Model to address inadequate education among women with young children who were poor and homeless.

 They aimed to create an atmosphere of common caring and mutual respect and to ensure an environment where mothers and their children could develop self-confidence, excel academically and feel safe and secure, living in stable and healthy surroundings.

-In 2006, the Sisters opened a neighborhood women’s learning center to reach out to more women than the housing program could serve.
+In 2006, the Sisters extended education services into the community to reach out to more women than the housing program could serve.

 In 2020, the Sisters retired and moved out of the Visitation House.
 The ministry transitioned to lay leadership under the direction of Andrea Hofstetter.